magento/devdocs/guides/v2.2/install-gde/trouble/tshoot_sample-data.md

 Sample data installation does not finish.

-This error occurs when the maximum configured execution time of your {% glossarytooltip bf703ab1-ca4b-48f9-b2b7-16a81fd46e02 %}PHP{% endglossarytooltip %} scripts is exceeded.
+This error occurs when the maximum configured execution time of your [PHP](https://glossary.magento.com/php) scripts is exceeded.
 Because sample data can take a long time to load, you can increase the value during your installation.

 #### Solution